hansenlab/EPIC450k_repro/README.md

 **Authors**: Jean-Philippe Fortin, Tim Triche and Kasper Daniel Hansen

-- The folder `scripts` contains an R script to load customized functions as well as packages used for the analysis.
-It contains also a shell script to download the data used in the paper.
+- Step 1: download raw data using the script `scripts/download.sh`.
+The raw IDAT files will be saved into the `data_raw` folder.
-- The folder `processing` contains the scripts to preprocess the data in R, and normalize the data with the different preprocessing functions.
+- Step 2: process the data using the script `processing/preprocess.R`.
+The processed data will be saved into the `data_processed` folder.
-- The folder `analysis` contains the scripts to produce the figures in the paper.
+- Step 3: normalize the data with the 3 normalization scripts contained in the `processing` folder.
-- The folder `figures` contains the pdfs of the figures presented in the paper.
+- Step 4: perform the analyses using the scripts contained in the `analysis` folder.
+The figures will be saved in the folder `figures`.